There are many different commercial real estate listing websites on the market.

 And should you be in this real estate niche and want to see results, you might ask yourself which one to choose to get the best out of them.

-This article will be different from others on this topic, because I will focus on the performance data of the different websites there are.
+This article will be different from others on this topic because I will focus on the performance data of the various websites there are.

 So, which one is the best?

 The best commercial real estate listing website from a seller’s and real estate pro’s perspective is Ten-X with the highest average amount of monthly traffic per property listing.